 We all appreciate modesty, but it’s not your best bet when a hiring manager needs to hear why you’re the best fit for a position.
 If you have the latest certifications, know the software inside and out, and helped your previous organization surpass targets, now is the time to let that information shine.

-Successful job seekers not only know how to talk about their skills and experience but also are know how to share them.
+Successful job seekers know how to talk about their skills and experience.
 They know that only so much can be explained on a resume and that it’s crucial to their success to highlight their efforts with pride during interviews.